Keir Hardie: Scottish Labour Party

 Hardie was a dedicated Georgist for a number of years and a member of the Scottish Land Restoration League.
 It was "through the single tax" on land monopoly that Hardie gradually became a Fabian socialist.
 He reasoned that "whatever the idea may be, State socialism is necessary as a stage in the development of the ideal."
 Despite his early support of the Liberal Party, Hardie became disillusioned by William Ewart Gladstone's economic policies and began to feel that the Liberals would not advocate the interests of the working class.
 Hardie concluded that the Liberal Party wanted the worker's votes without in return the radical reform he believed to be crucial – he stood for Parliament.

-In April 1888, Hardie was an Independent Labour candidate at the Mid Lanarkshire by-election.
-He finished last but he was not deterred by this, and believed he would enjoy more success in the future.
+In April 1888, Hardie was an Independent Labour candidate at the Mid Lanarkshire by-election, finishing last behind the Liberal and Conservative candidates.
 At a public meeting in Glasgow on 25 August 1888 the Scottish Labour Party (a different party from the 1994-created Scottish Labour Party) was founded, with Hardie becoming the party's first secretary.
 The party's president was Robert Bontine Cunninghame Graham, the first socialist MP, and later founder of the National Party of Scotland, forerunner to the Scottish National Party.